golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 In this article, we'll show you how to run a simple task on Golem Network.

 The task is just a single shell command (checking node version) run on a rented computer.
-In will take just a few minutes to create and run a script that will request that task to be executed in the network and finally print out the result in the console.
+It will take just a few minutes to create and run a script that will request that task to be executed in the network and finally print out the result in the console.

 !!! info